 Clay Clark answers the 10 most commonly asked questions from Thrivers including: What are the top 6 books that he recommends?
 What do the first 3 hours of Clay’s day typically look like?
 Why does he believe it’s so hard to find good people?
 Where does drive come from?
 What should someone do once they reach their financial goals and much more

 You have questions.
 America’s number one business coach has answers.
 It’s your brought up from Minnesota.
 Here’s another edition of ask clay.
-Anything on the thrive time business coach radio show?
+Anything on the thrive time business podcast radio show?

 Yes, yes, yes.